-The new curriculum requires that every child leaves school 'digitally literate' and the Vocational Award in ICT is an important building block, equipping students with the digital skills they will need as they progress to further education and employment.
+The curriculum requires that every child leaves school 'digitally literate' and this course is well placed to achieve that, equipping students with the digital skills they will need as they progress to further education and employment.
+This course feeds nicely into the IB Digital Society course in the Sixth form.